Subscribe for our latest news, straight to your inbox:

 The question is whether the resumption of grain exports from the Black Sea is a solution to today's grain crisis.
 The recent progress is a first step toward resuming grain flows to developed and developing countries by releasing the first grain packages that had been blocked at major Ukrainian ports for several months.
 Ukraine ships nearly 75% of its agricultural exports through Black Sea ports.
 About half of these exports pass through the ports of Odessa, Chornomorsk, and Pivdennyi (Yuzhne).

 The agreement is expected to allow the export of 22 million tons of Ukrainian wheat, corn, and other grains that have accumulated in the ports of Odessa, Khornomorsk, and Yuzhne.
 UN Secretary-General António Guterres has welcomed the official launch of the operation in the Turkish city of Istanbul to help implement the agreement brokered by the UN to resume Ukrainian grain exports across the Black Sea amid the ongoing conflict and rising global food prices.
-The Joint Coordination Centre (JCC) will enable the safe transportation of food and fertilizers from three major Ukrainian ports in the Black Sea by merchant vessels: Odessa, Chornomorsk, and Yuzhny.
+The Joint Coordination Centre (JCC) will enable the safe transportation of food and fertilisers from three major Ukrainian ports in the Black Sea by merchant vessels: Odessa, Chornomorsk, and Yuzhny.

 In the freight market, the resumption of seaborne grain flows could lead to more substantial growth in dry bulk demand in tonne-days in the third quarter of this year and higher revenues for vessels.
 However, ship insurers are only willing to insure ships passing through the proposed corridor for the removal of Ukrainian grain if arrangements are made for an international naval escort and a clear strategy for dealing with sea mines.